I love Italy, and I love food – so what better way to combine my two passions than by taking a cooking class in Bologna?

-For the second pasta dish, I prepared tagliatelle which was served up with asparagus, shallots and pancetta – a traditional dish from the region of Bologna and perhaps my favourite new recipe.
+For the second pasta dish prepared during my Bologna cooking class, I made tagliatelle which was served up with asparagus, shallots and, pancetta – a traditional dish from the region of Bologna and perhaps my favourite new recipe.
 So simple, yet so tasty!

 The great thing about cooking with a local like my class through Taste of Italy is that it’s your own private lesson.
 It’s not like a cooking school environment where you have to worry about keeping up the pace with everyone else.
 It also gives you the opportunity to ask questions, and have the support that you need from your teacher.

 I loved Maribel’s class because it was so flexible.
 Ahead of meeting for the lesson we discussed the foods I enjoyed to come up with recipes and a plan completely tailored for me.
 You don’t have to make tortelloni – why not try the traditional Bolognese ragu?
 Instead of Panna Cotta, why not a traditional local cake?
 She also sent me a PDF of the recipes soon after the lesson so that I can easily replicate these myself on a day where I’m feeling brave!

 Of course, the best part of cooking is obviously the eating – this isn’t about laboring under false pretenses!
 We sat and enjoyed each course in Maribel’s dining room which was a pleasure.
 She has lived and taught the art of Italian cooking all over the World yet is so humble and down to Earth.
 It really was a lovely experience that will always be a highlight of my time spent in Italy.